rchikhi/2022-pangenome-aws/PartA.md

 ## Part A: Create, launch a AWS cloud instance

+0. Logistics

+The hackathon will provide you with user/password credentials.
+The credentials are displayed on a private document.
+The link to this document will be displayed on the room whiteboard.
+Please do the following:

+a.
+Pair up with another participant.
+(We do not have enough credentials for everyone to participate individually.)
+You two will do the hackathon together.
+b.
+Open the private document, find an unassigned row, and write your two names next to the credentials
+c.
+The credentials displayed next to your name will be the ones you will use throughout the session.

 1. Signing in to EC2 console

-Sign in to your AWS console from your browser using the provided link provided to you at the workshop.
+Sign in to your AWS console from your browser using these credentials.
 It looks like: https://[somenumber].signin.aws.amazon.com/console

 <img src="https://user-images.githubusercontent.com/1218301/185639392-8e1aae31-4c34-4c13-b5d5-333c48b0f141.png" width=300>